 28. Subdivisions.
-Beneath the collector are several officers who are responsible for the government of portions of his district called subdivisions, generally a group of "Tahsils" or "Talukas," These subdivisions are liable to more frequent changes of area than are the districts.
-There are more than 1000 subdivisions into which the 250 districts enumerated in the last census are divided.
+Beneath the collector are several officers who are responsible for the government of portions of his district called subdivisions, generally a group of "Tabsils" or "Talukas."
+These subdivisions are liable to more frequent changes of area than are the districts.
+At present there are 1056 subdivisions into which the 250 districts enumerated in the last census are divided.
 The chain of authority and responsibility is by them extended throughout the villages of British India, and the principle of unity is preserved.
 Above the district there is usually an officer of control and supervision, who has authority over several districts.
 He is called a commissioner, and his sphere of control is styled a division.
-There are 53 divisions in the territory classed by the census as British India, but in Madras there are no commissioners their functions being taken by a central board of revenue.
-The commissioners differ from the collectors in this respect, that they are officers of control rather than officers in immediate executive charge of divisions.
-The real centre of active and direct authority lies in the districts, and the main fact to be borne in mind is that British India is divided by the census returns into 13 provinces or administrations, forming 250 districts which, as already explained, exclude one city and include Berar and Aden.
+There are 54 divisions in the territory classed by the census as British India, but in Madras there are no commissioners, their functions being taken The commissioners by a central board of revenue. differ from the collectors or district chiefs in this important respect, that they are officers of control rather than men of action.
+The real centre of active and direct authority lies in the districts, and the main fact to be borne in mind is that British India is divided by the census returns into 12 provinces or administra-, tions, forming 250 districts which, as already explained, exclude one city and include the Berars and Aden.